notoriousbfg/tim/NOTES.md

 - If the variable is an expression statement (i.e it has a primitive value) print the value.
 - If it's a function, print "<function>".
 This seems a bit sucky though!
 PHP for example prints "Closure Object ()"
     - Would "function" be a usable type that one could filter out of a list?
 Or considered a null value.

+### 10/07

+Sometimes native functions need to know what the underlying ast type is in order to determine what to return e.g. the case of "get" with a string.
+I'm wondering if the interpreter should also do this.

+A list can be either an array or a dictionary - there is currently no distinction, but should the interpreter represent it as a `map[string]interface{}` instead of a `[]interface{}`?

+Is it possible to iterate over a map in the same order?
+Go docs say you shouldn't expect the order to be maintained.
+And we can't order by type if all the keys are interfaces.
+So perhaps a map with string keys is the way to go.
+How do other interpreted languages represent maps/dicts?

+[Python](https://morepypy.blogspot.com/2015/01/faster-more-memory-efficient-and-more.html) appears to hold a separate, ordered list of mixed indices.

+In PHP, an array can be a mixture of indexed and "associative" elements.
+The docs say "An array in PHP is actually an ordered map".

+How do we know we're on the last item in a map?

+So the real question is how to order keys in a map?: The order in which they're defined, which is the order in which they're read by the parser.
+Though the parser shouldn't be responsible for storing the position because it might change during an interpreter operation.

+Writing a programming language is like planting a garden.